akamming/Domoticz_Thermostate_Plugin/README.md

 4. Full control of the boiler if set to manual
 5. All boiler sensors available in domoticz
 6. Domoticz timers have much more options than the ones on commerical thermostats
-7. No need for an expensive outside temprature connected to the boiler (any temperature device in domoticz can be used, so also owm or buienradar)
+7. No need for an expensive (also 100+ EUR) outside temperature connected to the boiler (any temperature device in domoticz can be used, so also owm or buienradar)
 8. Full domoticz integration, so you can make the heating part of your scenes and scripts

 ## Prerequisites